texastribune/styleguides/newtribunestyle.md

 Images
 ------

+A vector-heavy image does better as a .png while a photo-heavy image does better as a .jpg. .gifs should always be set aside for animated images.
+Art should try to keep all images under 700?
+KB.

 #### Lead art

 Lead art is an element inside of a story block.
 It uses the figure html tag and has a class of .story_leadart.
 It should have a figcaption that contains a caption and credit.
 Alt should be set to "" to instruct a screen reader to skip, as its purpose is decorative.